 - The idea is to mimic that kind of natural stride and sway in high heeled shoes.

 When you put on your heels, be attentive to your posture.
 Heels will naturally arch your lower back a bit, so you want to hold your spine straight up to compensate.
 Keep your head up and shoulders back.
-Focusing on your posture is a great way to ensure that you will be able to balance when you are walking in heels.
+Focusing on your posture is a great way to ensure that you'll be able to balance when you're walking in heels.

 When walking, roll your foot as naturally as possible, placing your weight on the heel of the shoe, then smoothly rolling through the ball of your foot with each step.
-Do not place the entire sole of the shoe down at once, as if you are stomping, and do not hold the heels up and tip toe.
+Don't place the entire sole of the shoe down at once, as if you're stomping, and don't hold the heels up and tiptoe.
 Trust the heel of the shoe to bear your weight and try to walk as smoothly and naturally as possible.

-With practice, you will gain confidence, and, truly, confidence is the whole secret.
-When you are confident that the heel of the shoe will hold and support you, you can walk naturally.
-When you are confident that you are walking naturally, it's easy to hold your upper body upright and have good posture.
+With practice, you'll gain confidence, and, truly, confidence is the whole secret.
+When you're confident that the heel of the shoe will hold and support you, you can walk naturally.
+When you're confident that you're walking naturally, it's easy to hold your upper body upright and maintain good posture.

 Are High Heels Bad For You?

-When people who aren’t used to wearing high heels look at them, you’ll often hear the heels being compared to a medieval torture device.
+When people, who aren’t used to wearing high heels, look at them, you’ll often hear them negatively compare this footwear to a medieval torture device.

-After all, why would anyone want to wear something that is sure to make you hurt?
+After all, why would any woman want to wear something that's sure to make you hurt?
 And can’t they be dangerous?
 These questions lead to one ultimate question: "Are high heels bad for you?"

-The answer is confusing because it is a yes and a no.
+The answer is confusing because it is both a yes and a no.

 Yes, high heels can be bad for you.
-When you wear high heels, your weight is balanced over a different part of the body than it is usually balanced over.
+When you wear high heels, your weight is balanced over a different part of the body than it's usually balanced over.